British-born singer thanks adopted country by singing anthem at Browns game

-British-born performer Helen Welch is thanking her lucky stars for the opportunity to sing the national anthem for some 80,000 people at the Browns game against the Los Angeles Rams Sunday night.
+British-born performer Helen Welch is thanking her lucky stars for the opportunity to sing the national anthem for nearly 70,000 people at the Browns game against the Los Angeles Rams on Sunday night in Cleveland.

 It’s a first for Northeast Ohio’s international chanteuse, who has become a celebrity presence in the regional jazz, big band and entertainment world since moving to rural Portage County from London in 2003.
 Welch said she was thrilled when her agent, Howard Perl, secured the gig for her to sing before her largest crowd yet.

-"This is my home," the Norwich, England, native said of the U.S., which she moved to the year she married her American husband, Doug Wirt.
-"I became a citizen in 2009."
+“This is my home,” the Norwich, England, native said of the United States, which she moved to the year she married her American husband, Doug Wirt.
+“I became a citizen in 2009.”

 “I thought of this being a really special thing, singing the anthem.
 The fact that I'm a Brit singing the [U.S.] national anthem is sort of my thank you” to the country that has adopted her, she said.

-Welch, who has sung everywhere from the Blossom Music Festival to Broadway to the West End, said she's been performing for so long, she doesn't normally get nervous.
-When people ask her about the sheer size of the latest venue where she'll sing — FirstEnergy Stadium — she says it's all about perception: Like many other venues, it's a place where people will be sitting in seats to hear her sing.
+Welch, who has sung everywhere from the Blossom Music Festival to Broadway to the West End, said she’s been performing for so long, she doesn’t normally get nervous.
+When people ask her about the sheer size of the latest venue where she’ll sing — FirstEnergy Stadium — she says it’s all about perception: Like many other venues, it’s a place where people will gather to hear her sing.

 The singer says it will take work, though, not to cry when she performs “The Star-Spangled Banner.”
 The words are very meaningful to her after having read the story of how the anthem came about as she studied American history to pass her U.S. citizen test.

-When Welch thinks of Francis Scott Key's lyrics, "And the rockets' red glare, the bombs bursting in air, Gave proof through the night that our flag was still there," she envisions the bullet-ridden American flag.
+When Welch thinks of Francis Scott Key's lyrics, “And the rockets’ red glare, the bombs bursting in air, gave proof through the night that our flag was still there,” she envisions the bullet-riddled American flag.

 Welch said she teaches the anthem to a lot of her vocal students in Fairlawn and Hudson and focuses with them on the story and meaning behind the 1814 poem from which it originated.
 Many of her students come in not knowing the anthem’s history.